 To get sharp images you need light, like a flash, and reduce ambient light.

 If it’s a cloudy day and you have no flash you wont be getting sharp images.
-You can easily use the pop up flash on your camera and try using some kind of reflector like a paper plate to direct light over the object, for example: hold the paper plate above the object so the camera flash is directed down on to the object.
+You can easily use the pop up flash on your camera and try using some kind of reflector like a paper plate to direct light over the object, for example: hold the paper plate above the subject so the camera flash is directed down on to the object.
 Illuminating the object from the top you can achieve a better result.

 For a sharper image it can be best to try to reduce the amount of ambient light or general day light and try to use only the light you create from your flash.
 Avoid using direct light from your flash.
 Defuse the light with an opaque cover or reflector.

 Camera Flash, Reflectors & Snoots